idhayaprasanth/idhayaprasanth/README.md

 ## 🧑‍🏫 Teaching & Services

-- **Founder of Sri Tuition Center** – Offering spoken English, special care for students, weekly tests, and more.
+- **Founder of Sri Tuition Center** – special care for students, weekly tests, and more.
 - Creating spelling, reading, and subject improvement programs for school students.

 ---